petervolvowinz/bitmatrix/README.md

 # bitmatrix
 Boolean matrix data structure using bits as T/F.

+The matrix uses 32bit vectors to implement a boolean matrix data structure in Go.